trevornei/Week-11-Assignment/README.md

 # Week-11-Assignment
 Tic Tac Toe Game

+NOTE: I used Tailwind CSS and JQuery to make this program.

 #Assignment Requirements
     -Using any of the tools you've worked with so far, create a game of Tic-Tac-Toe.